wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-tableau-data-connectivity/includes/3-relationships.md

 A one-to-many relationship means that a record in one table can relate to zero, one, or many records in another table.
 For example, in the snowflake model, one customer could have multiple addresses, depending on if the customer has moved multiple times and if the customer has made purchases using the different addresses.

 A many-to-many relationship means that zero, one, or many records in one table can relate to zero, one, or many records in another table.
-In reference to the previous snowflake model, the example would be that customers can purchase various products, and products can be purchased by many customers.
+In reference to the previous snowflake model, the example would be that customers can purchase various products, and many customers can purchase products.

 ### Tableau compared to Power BI